 - Any personal item.

-Watch video of Sadarghat waterfront which you’ll visit on this tour
+Watch video of Sadarghat waterfront which you’ll visit on Old Dhaka Tour

 Important Notes on Old Dhaka Tour

-- This tour is available to book any day of the week, year-round.
+- Old Dhaka Tour is available to book any day of the week, year-round.

-- Only on Saturdays, Tuesdays, and Wednesdays all of the sites on the tour will remain open.
-Ahsan Manzil will be closed on Thursdays and will open after 03.00 pm on Fridays.
-Lalbagh Fort will be closed on Sundays and will open after 02.00 pm on Mondays.
-Rest of the sites will remain open seven days a week.
+- All the sites on Old Dhaka Tour will remain open on Friday, Saturday, Monday, Tuesday, and Wednesday.
+Ahsan Manzil will be closed on Thursday and will open after 03.00 pm on Friday.
+Lalbagh Fort will be closed on Sunday and will open after 02.00 pm on Monday.
+The rest of the sites will remain open seven days a week.